 Children in kindergarten know how to draw a snail, so why don’t we?
 I was wondering, is it the detail that looks so difficult?

-If you look at this snail drawing tutorial you’ll see that it is one of the easiest animals you can chose to draw.
+If you look at this snail drawing tutorial you’ll see that it is one of the easiest animals you can choose to draw.

 In my opinion, the difficult part when you draw a snail may only be within the balance between the body size and size of the shell.